-In summing up 2020 and looking ahead, Zhang Yiming asked everyone at ByteDance to “slow down” (a rare sentiment in a tech industry that’s all about moving fast), called out the popular “all-in” business attitude as mental laziness, shared his favorite products (Google Maps, Roblox, Scratch), mentioned the “Free Solo” documentary protagonist Alex Honnold as an inspiration, and telegraphed his desire to step down as CEO that became official two months later, which I wrote also about.
+In summing up 2020 and looking ahead, Zhang Yiming asked everyone at ByteDance to “slow down” (a rare sentiment in a tech industry that’s all about moving fast), called out the popular “all-in” business attitude as mental laziness, shared his favorite products (Google Earth, Roblox, Scratch), mentioned the “Free Solo” documentary protagonist Alex Honnold as an inspiration, and telegraphed his desire to step down as CEO that became official two months later, which I wrote also about.

 When I recorded a podcast episode on ChinaTalk in early May, the host Jordan Schneider asked me who in China tech deserves the Steve Jobs Hollywood biopic treatment.
 My answer was Zhang Yiming.
 I’ve always seen him as one of the most creative, thoughtful, and self-aware entrepreneurs -- a different breed from Jack Ma, Pony Ma, Robin Li, and others from that generation of tech founders.

 Given how introverted Zhang Yiming is, this may just be his last public speech ever.
 I’ve bolded noteworthy phrases and passages throughout this translation.
 It’s a long speech but worth your time.
 I hope you enjoy reading it.